Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 Medication Non-adherence

-• Forgetting to take their medication.
-Patients with Alzheimer’s and other forms of dementia, as well as the average aging patient, become forgetful.
-Sometimes this results in not taking a dose at all.
-A patient may forget they took a dose, but actually did, then take a second dose.
-If a patient is depressed, they may not be motivated to fill their prescriptions, or after getting them filled, may not want to take them.
+• Forgetting to take their medication: Patients with Alzheimer’s and other forms of dementia, as well as the average aging patient, become forgetful.
+This may result in not taking a dose at all or taking a second dose by mistake.
+If a patient is depressed, they may not be motivated to fill their prescriptions or take them after getting them filled.

-• Inability to afford their medications.
-A large percentage of senior citizens live on fixed incomes.
-With the rising cost of medications, patients may be in a position where they have to decide between paying for food or multiple medications.
-The problem that arises is that some medications need to be taken with food, otherwise, unwelcome side effects occur.
-Elderly adults have also been known to cut pills in half, skip doses, or skip meals to save money.
+• Inability to afford their medications: A large percentage of senior citizens live on fixed incomes.
+With the rising cost of medications, patients may have to decide between paying for food or multiple medications.
+Some medications need to be taken with food; otherwise, unwelcome side effects occur.
+Elderly adults have been known to cut pills in half, skip doses, or skip meals to save money.

 Cognitive Impairment